Z-Test Calculator

 - n1 and n2 are the sample sizes of the two groups

 Example: Consider two groups of employees from different branches of a company undergoing training.
 Group A has 50 employees with an average score of 80 and a standard deviation of 10, and Group B has 50 employees with an average score of 75 and a standard deviation of 12.
-To test if there's a significant difference:
+To test if there's a significant difference, first calculate the z-statistic, then compare the z-statistic to the critical z-values for the selected significance level:

 |